-Elissa Klinger is the assistant director of the Social Media and Health Innovation Lab.
-In this role, Elissa designs and develops both research and health system-facing projects and provides oversight for Lab operations and staff.
+Elissa Klinger is the assistant director of the Penn Medicine Center for Digital Health.
+In this role, Elissa designs and develops both research and health system-facing projects and provides oversight for operations and staff.

-Elissa completed a bachelor’s degree in growth and structure of cities at Bryn Mawr College and holds a master of science with a focus on population and international health from the Harvard T.H.
+Elissa completed a bachelor’s degree in growth and structure of cities at Bryn Mawr College.
+She also holds a master's degree with a focus on population and international health from the Harvard T.H.
 Chan School of Public Health.

 Publications of interest include: Patient-Facing Mobile Apps to Treat High-Need, High-Cost Populations: A Scoping Review, Many Mobile Health Apps Target High-Need, High-Cost Populations, But Gaps Remain, Cost-Effectiveness of a Health System-Based Smoking Cessation Program, A Cluster Randomized Trial of a Personalized Multi-Condition Risk Assessment in Primary Care, Developing a Framework for Evaluating the Patient Engagement, Quality, and Safety of Mobile Health Applications, Accuracy of race, ethnicity, and language preference in an electronic health record, Proactive tobacco cessation outreach to smokers of low socioeconomic status: a randomized clinical trial, Patient-centered interventions to improve medication management and adherence: a qualitative review of research findings, Use of practice-based research network data to measure neighborhood smoking prevalence, Comparing electronic health record portals to obtain patient-entered family health history in primary care, Active pharmacovigilance and healthcare utilization, Implementation of a Center for Drug Policy across a system of hospitals.